relaybox/relaybox-client-js/README.md

 Welcome to RelayBox.

-A free account is required in order to use this library.
-Please find more details [here](https://relaybox.net/docs/getting-started#creating-your-first-application).
+A free account and [API key](https://relaybox.net/docs/authentication/api-keys#how-to-generate-an-api-key) is required in to use this library.
+Find more details [here](https://relaybox.net/docs/getting-started#creating-your-first-application).

 ## Install the Client SDK Library